1989 Texas Rangers season

 The 1989 Texas Rangers season was the 29th of the Texas Rangers franchise overall, their 18th in Arlington as the Rangers, and the 18th season at Arlington Stadium.
 The Rangers finished fourth in the American League West with a record of 83 wins and 79 losses.
 Nolan Ryan would achieve his 5,000th career strikeout during the season.
 He would finish as the American League leader in strikeouts.

-This season, the Rangers were sold to a new ownership group; the managing partner was future United States President George W. Bush.
+This season, the Rangers were sold to a new ownership group; the managing partner was future Governor of Texas and United States President George W. Bush.